 Our test for monotonicity is the natural one suggested by eyeballing Figure 6.
 After running flexible regressions of actions on beliefs, we calculate the standard error of the prediction (clustering by subject), which we use to calculate error bands for the estimated \hat{Q} .
-From the figure, one can observe rejections of the null at the given level of significance.
+Eyeballing the figure, one can observe rejections of the null at the given level of significance.
 For instance, in the top left panel (game X80, player 1), we see that for beliefs just above 20, whereas monotonicity requires that Q should be above $\frac{1}{2}$, we observe that the estimated \hat{Q} is significantly below $\frac{1}{2}$.
-Since it is the 90% error band that is plotted, inspection reveals that monotonicity is rejected with a p-value less than 0.1.
-Similarly, if the 95% error band still leads to a violation, then the p-value is less than 0.05.
-By considering error bands of increasing size, all violations will eventually disappear.
+By increasing the size of the error bands, eventually all monotonicity violations disappear.
+If the size of the error band required to get rid of these violations is large, then monotonicity is rejected.
 Hence, we calculate the p-value as c, where the 100(1-c)% error band is the smallest which results in no violations.

-One weakness of the test is that it is sensitive to the regression specification, so we report the results (p-values) of the statistical tests in Table 8 for 5 different specifications (see table caption for details).
-The second panel of the table gives a reduced-form measure of the degree of monotonicity violations-the total area enclosed between \hat{Q} and the one-half line
+Figure 6 is drawn with 90% error bands so we can see visually inspect where there are monotonicity violations (with a significance of at least 10%), such as in the top-left panel.
+One weakness of the test is that it is sensitive to the regression specification, so we report the results (p-values) of the statistical tests in Table 7 for 5 different specifications (see table caption for details).
+The second panel of the table gives a reduced-form measure of the degree of monotonicity violations-the total area enclosed between \hat{Q} and the one-half line over beliefs that lead to (not necessarily significant) violations.